 - A brief note specifying your graduate program and explaining how the U.S. potato industry will benefit from your research

-All applications much be accompanied by original official transcripts, 3 recommendation letters written by teachers or professionals in the culinary field, and a 500-word essay on the topic provided.
+All applications must have original official transcripts, 3 recommendation letters written by teachers or professionals in the culinary field, and as well as a 500-word essay on the topic provided.

-The winner must submit evidence to confirm that they are enrolled in a full-time program.
-Upon confirmation of enrollment, a check for the award amount will be issued directly to the educational.
-Funds may be used for tuition, books, fees, room, and board.
+The winner must also submit evidence of their full-time enrollment.
+Upon confirming their enrollment, the scholarship issues a check for the award amount directly to the school.
+Students may use the funds for tuition, books, fees, room, and board.

 Dairy Management Inc. Scholarship Program, funded by the National Dairy Promotion and Research Board, awards up to 11 scholarships every year to eligible undergrad students.

 To apply for this $2,500 scholarship you must be enrolled in a full-time program related to dairy, nutrition, food science, and related fields.
-Winners are selected based on commitment to a career in a dairy-related field, academic performance, demonstrated initiative and leadership skills, and participation in dairy-related extracurricular activities.
+The organization then selects winners based on their commitment to a career in a dairy-related field, academic performance, demonstrated initiative and leadership skills, and participation in dairy-related extracurricular activities.

 The Vegetarian Resource Group awards $20,000 every year to high school students who have spent a significant amount of time actively promoting vegetarianism in their communities or schools.
-Winners are selected based on extracurricular activities related to vegetarianism, with preference given to students with a demonstrated commitment to promoting a vegetarian lifestyle or diet as a way to achieving a more peaceful world.
+Winners are selected based on extracurricular activities related to vegetarianism.
+However, preference is given to students with a demonstrated commitment to promoting a vegetarian lifestyle or diet as a way of achieving a more peaceful world.